kaustubh-commits/ECHOINSIGHT/README.md

 2. Open an issue to discuss proposed changes
 3. Follow the existing coding style (frozen dataclasses, strict typing, no clever code)
 4. Ensure all tests pass

----

-## License

-Licensed under the MIT License.
-See `LICENSE` for details.